Alipsa/journo/viewer/readme.md

 ## Groovy code to generate data
 Using groovy scripts makes it easy to create mock data to provide input data to Freemarker.
-Groovy is almost 100% compatible with Java syntax but add some nice things.
+Groovy is almost 100% compatible with Java syntax but adds some nice things.

 - include dependencies using @Grab
 - the last line (the return value) must be a Map<String, Object>